JoeCosentino/README-Generator/README.md

 ## Intended Usage

-The intented usage for this application is to assist developers in creating README's, so that they can be created more easily and efficiently.
+Intended usage for this application is to assist developers in creating a professional README file.

 ## Licensing